swiss-territorial-data-lab/proj-sda/README.md

         b. conservative: a threshold of 0.05 maximising the recall is expected.
 5. `compile_years.py`: merge all the detection layers obtained during inference by year.
 6. `merge_multi_results.py`: merge the results from different models into one dataset of selected detections.
-    * The right results will be selected based on the path template and the type of score threhsold.
+    * The right results will be selected based on the path template and the type of score threshold.
 7. `merge_across_years`: dissolve overlapping detections of different years.
 8. `filter_detections.py`: filter detections by overlap with other vector layers.
 The overlapping portion of the detection can be removed or a new attribute is created to indicate the overlapping ratio with the layer of interest.
 Other information such as score, elevation, or slope are also displayed.
 9. `batch_process.sh`: batch script to perform the inference workflow over several years with one model.